 This will mean that more people can stay in their own homes and close to where their friends and families live.

-Over the coming months we will be looking at the way in which care is provided across the three Assessment and Treatment Units (ATUs) and how as a region we make the best collective use of our services.
-You can find out more here.
+This year (2019) we looked at the way care is provided across the three assessment and treatment units (ATUs) and how as a region we make the best collective use of our services.
+You can find out more here and read a report about when we talked to people about ATUs here.

 Over the next few months we will be looking at the way we provide care in our areas.
 We will work out how we can share our skills and resources to give everyone a better service.